DBHammer/CTouchstone/README.md

 ## Arithmetic supported
 ### Join
 Mirage can only handle PK-FK joins.
-For joins between primary and foreign keys, Mirage supports equal join，anti join，outer join，（anti）semi join。
+For joins between primary and foreign keys.
+Mirage supports equal join，anti join，outer join，（anti）semi join。

-Mirage cannot handel**foreign key join**，**non-key column join**和**self join**
+Mirage cannot handel**foreign key join**，**non-key column join** and **self join**
 ###   Select

 1. Unary selection: Mirage can handle equivalence (=, ≠, in, not in, not like) and inequality arithmetic (>, <, ≥, ≤) for integers, floating point numbers, characters, and dates.